Friends School of Baltimore's Student News * Founded 1938

 View All

-Forbush Auditorium and the program for the Friends Middle School production of Moana Jr., as seen from the sound booth.
+Forbush Auditorium and the program for the Friends Middle School production of Moana Jr., as seen from the spot booth.

 9th Grade Stage Manager Wrangles Record-Breaking Cast [Podcast]